 In January 2004, the San Diego City Council authorized a comprehensive evaluation of all viable options to maximize the usage of recycled water (to reduce the City's dependence on imported water) (CSD (g), 2013).
 The effort resulted in the City recognizing Indirect Potable Reuse/Reservoir Augmentation (IPR/RA) as the preferred alternative.
 The City is currently pursuing the Water Purification Demonstration Project, which would determine the feasibility of a full-scale reservoir augmentation project (CSD (h), 2013).
 As part of this Project, the 1 MG of purified water produced by the Advanced Water Purification Facility would be tested; in parallel, a study of the San Vicente Reservoir would test the key functions of reservoir augmentation and to determine the viability of a full-scale project (no purified water has been sent to the reservoir during the demonstration phase).
-If the Demonstration Project is successful, the City would construct a full-scale advanced water through a new transmission pipeline to San Vicente Reservoir where it would blend with imported, untreated water and reside for several months prior to being sent to water treatment plants for additional treatment and distribution as potable water (CSD (i), 2013).
+If the Demonstration Project is successful, the City would construct a full-scale advanced water treatment plant that treats recycled water from the NCWRP and conveys the advanced-treated recycled water through a new transmission pipeline to San Vicente Reservoir where it would blend with imported, untreated water and reside for several months prior to being sent to water treatment plants for additional treatment and distribution as potable water (CSD (i), 2013)